 Melody is a dynamic individual with diverse experience; holding professional certifications in family and consumer science, nutrition, and business.
 She greatly enjoys school-age children and is passionate to facilitate their development.
 Melody is a Fine Arts Instructor, locally teaching dance, musical movement, and offering violin lessons.
 She choreographs performances for children and youth, and presently plays the violin in the Parma Symphony Orchestra with her husband, Marcus, a Cellist.
-Melody holds a Bachelor of Science in Nutrition, a Dietetic Registration, along with an M.B.A. from Kent State University.
+Melody holds a Bachelor of Science in Nutrition, a Dietetic Registration, along with an M.B.A. from Kent State University, and was AMS EC certified June of 2018.
 She has taught multiple disciplines, school-age through University, and prior to +joining SSMS, Melody developed and taught a “Parent & Me” preschool program for 8 years.
 Melody resides in North Royalton with her husband and three children.
 Her family is active in the community and local church, and she is thrilled to be a part of the SSMS team!

 Evelyn R. Kehoe